SysLLMatic: Large Language Models are Software System Optimizers: Conclusion

 \section{Conclusion}

-We present SysLLmatic, a performance-guided code optimization system that integrates performance domain knowledge with LLMs to improve program efficiency across diverse benchmarks, including real-world applications.
-Our system outperforms both compiler-based and state-of-the-art LLM-based approaches on key metrics such as latency and throughput.
-Future work includes integrating energy models to guide optimizations toward energy efficiency and enhancing correctness guarantees through formal verification.
+We present SysLLMatic, a performance-guided software optimization system that integrates performance domain knowledge with LLMs to improve program efficiency across diverse benchmarks, including real-world applications.
+Our system outperforms state-of-the-art LLM-based approaches on key metrics such as latency and throughput.
+In addition, we contribute a catalog of 43 performance optimization patterns, which grounds SysLLMatic’s decision-making and provides a reusable resource for the community.
+Beyond performance gains, SysLLMatic highlights both the opportunities of automated software optimization at scale and the challenges of ensuring correctness, balancing performance with maintainability, and managing the cost of large-scale deployment.
+Future work includes integrating energy models to guide optimizations toward energy efficiency and enhancing correctness guarantees through formal verification, paving the way for more sustainable and trustworthy automated software optimization systems.